Every year communities from across the country compete for the All-America City Award, telling the story of their community and their work.

 The All-America City Award is like a Good Housekeeping seal of approval.
 Worcester Telegram Gazette

 Community presentations are an essential part of the AAC experience.
 Finalist communities have 10 minutes to bring their application to life and present the story of their work and their community to a jury of national civic experts.
-The presentations are followed by 10 minutes of Q&A from the jury to learn more about specific projects and initiatives.
-Communities are free to create performances that best tell their story—including everything from straightforward presentations to skits, from mock TV shows to heartfelt stories, from dancing to spoken-word poetry and rap.

 To the city and to the whole area, it’s like having that five-star rating on a restaurant.
 Karen Papouchado, Mayor Pro-Tempore, Aiken, SC